elleRyn/Metagenomic_Read_Cleaning_and_Assembly/README.md

+This is a workflow for cleaning Illumina paired end 150 metagenomic shotgun reads and assembling them into contigs.
+The contigs were then used in a Hi-C cluster analysis but this cleaning and assembly pipeline can be used whenever cleaned or assembled reads are needed for any analysis.

+Project website and data repository: [Using Hi-C to Track Plasmids and Antibiotic Resistance in Microbial Communities](https://osf.io/gr2d7/)

+By Elle J. Kohler, kohl5779@vandals.uidaho.edu

+Project paper: link and citation coming soon

 ## Read Cleaning
 The sequenced metagenomic shotgun reads were processed/cleaned prior to assembling them into contigs.
 The cleaning process consisted of three steps: removing duplicates introduced